 - Andrew Rowell’s October 22, 1996 “Green backlash” book repeats the “reposition global warming” phrase, but his endnote #106 says nothing more than “ICE internal packet, Strategies, p.
 3“

-- David Helvarg’s December 16, 1996 “Energy Companies Try the ‘Tobacco Approach’ to Evidence of Global Warming” article in The Nation (pages 3-4 here), like Rowell’s book above, the “reposition global warming” phrase, but does not say where it came from.
+- David Helvarg’s December 16, 1996 “Energy Companies Try the ‘Tobacco Approach’ to Evidence of Global Warming” article in The Nation (pages 3-4 here), like Rowell’s book above, quotes the “reposition global warming” phrase, but does not say where it came from.
 The unusual thing about Helvarg’s article is that he mentions the name of ICE’s PR director, something that only two other publications (that I’ve been able to find) do – one was an obscure November 1991 Oregon free enterprise newsletter, the other was the Flagstaff Arizona Daily Sun paper I noted in item #2 above.

 - Gelbspan’s April 1997 The Heat is On book cites the “reposition global warming” phrase without saying where he got it, his end notes simply stating, “ICE documents in author’s possession, Mission Statement, Strategy Statement, and Test Market proposal, February 1991”